Project Early intervention

 Fysiotherapeut met moeder en kind

 The children are encouraged to develop their skills within their possibilities by using the ‘small steps forward model’.
 This model offers supervisors insight into the development of the child and the small steps that have to be taken in order to master new skills.
-The program provides a broad range of activities and provisions such as:

 • Physical skills (reaching out, crawling, walking, drawing, building with blocks)